34 Little Life Skills Everyone Needs to Be a Grown-Up

 Boil an egg

 Eggs are a cheap source of quality protein, and when you boil them you add portable to their list of wonderful qualities.
 But boiling the perfect egg can be tricky—too short and you end up with gross gooey whites, too long and you have a bouncy ball that crumbles when you try to bite into it.
 Listen up adults: It doesn’t have to be hard.
-Follow these easy steps for boiling an egg, and you’ll be set for snack time.
-Also, make sure you learn these essential recipes you should know by the time you’re 35.
+Make sure you learn these essential recipes you should know by the time you’re 35.

 Sew on a button

 Clothing quality has been markedly decreasing over the years, and unfortunately, so have sewing skills.
 This means that not only is a popped button, a hanging hem, or a hole in a sweater inevitable (thank you fast fashion!) but you’re stuck buying a new item or relying on safety pins in weird places instead of doing what should be a simple fix.
-Learn these simple DIY clothing repairs, including sewing on a button that has popped off, and never get poked in the chest mid-meeting again.
-And be sure you’re not making these other messy-looking clothing mistakes.
+Be sure you’re not making these other messy-looking clothing mistakes.

 Want to party but not wake up with a hangover?
 Stuff yourself with cake but not gain weight?
 Take off every Friday but still have a job on Monday?
 Speed but never get a ticket?
 Well, we’re sorry to be the ones to break this to you, but this is not the way the world works.
 (Usually.)
 We all know this on an intellectual level, and yet we rage against it on an emotional level, living as if we don’t understand the immutable law of consequences.
 So here you go: When you make a choice to do something, you are also choosing the consequence.
 It’s a package deal.
-However, you should know how to avoid making those consequences worse than they have to be—like hangovers, for instance.
+Don’t miss these tips for how to bounce back after a failure.